Brand Design Photography & Styling Clarity Consulting

 If you want to add a touch of luxury to your interior design, you may consider installing a black and gold chandelier seus lighting fixture.

 One of my favorite sources on interior inspiration is Milk Magazine.
 This home was recently featured and that you can live with kids and without the mass of primary colors that come along with them.
+She also added drop arm awnings to her windows for protection from the sunlight.
 Melanie Ireland, the designer for Simple Kids visited this home several times before making it her own.
 She fell in love with the homes well preserved old details such as the old mirrors, wooden floors, high ceilings and large windows.
 She is also planning to build her own mobile home.
 She visited the Home Nation to learn more about it.

 Read this article here–>